meilisearch/documentation/reference/api/keys.md

 <RouteHighlighter method="GET" route="/keys"/>

 List all existing API keys. **Expired keys are included in the response**, but deleted keys are not.
+Results can be paginated by using the `offset` and `limit` query parameters.

 [See below for an explanation of returned fields.](#description)